microsoft/generative-ai-for-beginners/README.md

 ## 📂 Each lesson includes:

-- a short video introdution to the topic
+- a short video introduction to the topic
 - written lesson located in the README
 - for project-based lessons, a Juypter Notebook with code examples
 - a challenge or assignment to apply your learning
-- links to extra resources to contiune your learning
+- links to extra resources to continue your learning

 ## 🗃️ Lessons
 |       |              Lesson Link              |                       Concepts Taught                       |                     Learning Goal                 |